danielhmetro/dantonio.nyc/README.md

 ### Servers
 Status: done ✅
 While Windows 95 would have this named as "Settings", there is not a strong need for a Control Panel in my website at the moment.
 Thus, I built "Windows Task Manager"!
-It pulls statistics from [Telegraf](https://github.com/influxdata/telegraf) which runs of each of my three servers (Pallas-a Ubiquiti CloudKey Gen2, Tortoise-a Dell Optiplex 640, Porpoise-a HP EliteDesk 800 G1 TWR).
+It pulls statistics from [Telegraf](https://github.com/influxdata/telegraf) which runs of each of my three servers (Pallas—a Ubiquiti CloudKey Gen2, Tortoise—an HP ProLiant ML30 Gen9, Porpoise—a HP EliteDesk 800 G1 TWR).
 Should I have things to control from my website one day, I will move Windows Task Manager to a submenu of this file.

 ### Contact
 Status: done(?) ✅